Safety equipment and PPE

 Context and safety issues in wineries

-• alcoholic fermentation (massive release of CO₂)
+• the wine-making process, particularly alcoholic fermentation (massive release of CO₂)

-• chemical products (disinfection, treatments, CIP cleaning)
+• the use of chemical products (disinfection, treatments, CIP cleaning)

 • organisational measures